Soul food: Transatlantic slave trade

 Sea Island red peas, a variety of cowpea in West Africa, were brought to the sea islands of South Carolina by way of the transatlantic slave trade.

 During the period of the transatlantic slave trade, enslaved people ate African foods aboard slave ships.
 These included rice, millet, okra, black-eyed peas, yams, and legumes such as kidney beans and lima beans.
 These crops were brought to North America and became a staple in Southern cuisine.
 One enslaved African aboard a slave ship recalled later that all they ate were yams on the voyage from Africa to Charleston, South Carolina.
 Slave ships were provisioned with African vegetables, fruits, and animals to feed the enslaved people bound in chains below the ships' decks.
 These items were later planted and used in the New World for food and as cash crops.
-The introduction of African plants to the Americas that shaped American cuisine was part of what is called the Columbian exchange.
+The introduction of African plants to the Americas that shaped American cuisine was part of the Columbian exchange.
 Researchers from Mercer University Libraries said: "The foods selected to bring to America were brought over for specific reasons.
 'They all remain palatable long after harvesting and were thus ideal for use on the slow voyage from Africa.
 Secondly, they are all the edible parts of plants that thrive in the American South, and therefore they flourished once they had been planted hopefully by the slave in the garden space allotted to him on his owner's plantation'".
 Another way rice, okra, and millet came to North America was by enslaved African women on slave ships hiding the seeds of rice, okra, and millet in their braided hair as a precaution against an unknown future in the new land where they would be forced to work.

 The guineafowl is a bird indigenous to Africa imported to the Americas by way of the slave trade; the bird was brought by the Spanish to the Caribbean, and introduced to the South of what is now the United States in the early 16th century.
 Guinea fowl became a source of meat for enslaved Black Americans and eventually part of the subsistence culture of the whole region.
 On American plantations, enslaved people consumed the eggs of the guinea fowl, as well as cooking the meat with rice like their West-Central African forebears.
 Enslaved Africans in the South continued to prepare their traditional dishes of guinea fowl and plant foods native to West and Central Africa.
 They adapted European and Native American foods and cooking methods to create new recipes that were passed down orally in Black families and later published in African-American cookbooks by the end of the American Civil War.